auyer/rcpassos.me/posts/ebpf/index.md

     * Also, any failure handling from this point onwards must
     * be using bpf_prog_put() given the program is exposed.
     */
-  // creates an entry in the Kernel's symbol table available under /proc/kallsyms
+  // bpf_prog_kallsyms_add creates an entry in the Kernel's symbol table
+  // available under /proc/kallsyms
   // it contains the memory address, the type of the symbol, and its name bpf_prog_kallsyms_add(prog);
   ...